Shedding light on dark matter spikes through refractive neutrino masses

-For neutrino energies well above the resonance ($E_\nu \gg E_R$), the refractive potential becomes $V \approx m^2_{\rm dark}/2 E$, thus reproducing the behavior of the conventional mass-squared differences measured in oscillation experiments.
-Below the resonance, however, the refractive mass decreases with neutrino energy.
-Its dependence is shaped by the charge asymmetry of the DM: with non-zero asymmetry the induced potential becomes nearly energy-independent, while for a symmetric background it falls more steeply.
+For neutrino energies above the resonance ($E_\nu \gg E_R$), the refractive potential becomes $V \approx m^2_{\rm dark}/2 E$, thus reproducing the behavior of the conventional mass-squared differences measured in oscillation experiments.
+Below the resonance, the refractive mass decreases with neutrino energy, and its dependence is shaped by the charge asymmetry of the DM.
 While $m^2_{\rm dark}$ reproduces the properties of a vacuum mass above the resonance, it declines rapidly with energy below the resonance and cannot be used in the same way as a usual mass term.
 This scaling implies that during the epoch of structure formation, refractive masses were too small to affect clustering, effectively rendering relic neutrinos massless.
 Such behavior provides a pathway to reconcile neutrino oscillation measurements with the strong cosmological bounds on the sum of neutrino masses~\cite{Sen:2024pgb,DESI:2025zgx}.